 Known Prisoners Of War detained by the Keibitai 81st Naval Guard Unit at Rabaul

-2nd Lt.
-John A. Bailey, O-797952 (POW / MIA / KIA) co-pilot B-25C Mitchell 42-32255 crashed November 23, 1943.
+- 2nd Lt.
+John A. Bailey co-pilot B-25C Mitchell 42-32255 crashed November 23, 1943

 - 1st Lt.
-Ernest A. Naumann, O-427762 and SSgt Paul J. Cascio, Jr., 13072715 from B-17E "Texas #6" 41-9207 crashed June 1, 1943 arrived June 21, 1943.
+Ernest A. Naumann and SSgt Paul J. Cascio, Jr. from B-17E "Texas #6" 41-9207 crashed June 1, 1943 POW June 21, 1943.
 Both were tortured for information and denied food or medical care.
 Around November 12, 1943 Cascio was transported to Japan with a group of prisoners and survived.

 - 1st Lt.
-David S. Hunter, O-420600 pilot P-400 Airacobra crashed July 22, 1943 transfered to Rabaul early August 1942, executed August 31, 1942 at Matupi Island
+David S. Hunter pilot P-400 Airacobra crashed July 22, 1943 POW arrived Rabaul early August 1942, executed August 31, 1942 at Matupi Island

-1st Lt.
-Edward Albert Croker, O-14785 pilot TBF Avenger 06452 crashed September 16, 1943.
-Executed February 21, 1944.
+Edward A. Croker pilot TBF Avenger 06452 POW September 16, 1943 executed February 21, 1944